The language program has three strands:

 - Language and Learning Skills: The ability to use language as a tool for manipulating ideas and concepts in order to plan, reflect and problem solve.

-Our students are involved in all the leaning areas covered by regular schools except Languages other than English (LOTE).
+Our students are involved in all the learning areas covered by regular schools except Languages other than English (LOTE).